daveRendon/DevCamp/HOL/node/04-devops-ci/README.md

 1. Now, any changes you make to the local repository can be pushed up to VSTS.
 Other team members may also begin interacting with the code base via their own clones and pushes.

 > Note that we did not include the `node_modules` or `.vscode` folders.
 These components are typically not added to source control, as they bloat the size of the repository.
-These files should have been excluded from your respository due to settings in the `.gitignore` file
+These files should have been excluded from your repository due to settings in the `.gitignore` file

+---
 ### Exercise 4: Create Continuous Integration pipeline

 With application code now uploaded to VSTS, we can begin to create builds via a Build Definition.
 Navigate to the **Build** tab from he top navigation.
 We will use the hosted agent within VSTS to process our builds in this exercise.